Znamenny chant: Development

 The stolp notation was developed in Kievan Rus' as an East Slavic refinement of the Byzantine neumatic musical notation.
 After 13th century, the Znamenny Chant and stolp notation continued to develop to the North (particularly in Novgorod), where it flourished and was adopted throughout the Grand Duchy of Moscow.
 Gradually the system became more and more complicated.
 This system was also ambiguous, so that almost no one, except the most trained and educated singers, could sing an unknown melody at sight.
 The signs only helped to reproduce the melody, not coding it in an unambiguous way.

 Because of the complexity of the system, a simplification was developed by Ivan Shaidurov around 1600, called "cinnabar marks" (киноварные знаки, kinovarnye znaki), which consisted of small letters in red and which were placed before each Znamenny sign.
 These indicate the highest note of the sign it stands before.
 This is generally regarded as the first step towards a certain simplification of the system.

-The use and evolution of the system stopped in the middle of the 17th century after the church reforms by Patriarch Nikon.
+The use and evolution of the system largely slowed in the middle of the 17th century after the church reforms by Patriarch Nikon.
 From that time Western music started to penetrate into Russian culture, and the Russian-Orthodox Church introduced a "Latin", polyphonic way of singing, based on Polish, German and Italian harmonies.
 The term "Latin" however was considered derogatory, since it also referred to "heretical Latin faith".
 Znamenny Chant, however, has been preserved to a certain degree in the chanting traditions that are directly descended from it.